endymion/BeachAnalytics/site/pages/tags/fatality-rates.md

 <center>
 <figure>
-{% responsive_image path: images/posts/2020-04-22-datagraver-deaths-per-million.jpeg %}
+{% picture images/posts/2020-04-22-datagraver-deaths-per-million.jpeg --img class="img-fluid" --alt="One in one thousand people in NYC has died from COVID-19." %}
 </figure>
 </center>